 More than 50% of families do not own life insurance policies.
-Life insurance is a contract whereby an insured pays a premium to an insurer in exchange for the cash value of the policy upon the death or terminal illness of the policy holder.
+Life insurance is a contract whereby an insured pays a premium to an insurer in exchange for the cash value of the policy upon the death or terminal illness of the policyholder.
 If a parent were to die, an insurance policy provides benefits to the beneficiaries – typically the spouse and children – for a predetermined period.
 A term may be specified or the benefits could be paid throughout the beneficiaries lifetime.

-Why you should get life insurance in Singapore?
+Why should you get life insurance in Singapore?

 Many folks leave life insurance coverage to their employers.
-These group polices are seldom sufficient on their own to provide for your family if something was to happen to you or your spouse.
+These group policies are seldom sufficient on their own to provide for your family if something was to happen to you or your spouse.
 And, of course, if you change jobs, you will need to change policies.
-But the real reason your family may be short on life insurance coverage is because you have left the wife uninsured.
+But the real reason your family may be short on life insurance coverage is that you have left the wife uninsured.

-Insuring the husband made sense when he earned most of the family income.
+Ensuring the husband made sense when he earned most of the family income.
 Many couples continue this practice owing to habit and a lack of education.
 Even if you stay at home with your children, the expenses of running a household today can be high in the absence of a parent.
 Your husband will need to manage childcare, housekeeping, doctor’s visits, and transportation to and from school.
-If you were to give yourself a salary as a full time stay-at-home mom, how much would it be?
+If you were to give yourself a salary as a full-time stay-at-home mom, how much would it be?

 How much do I need?